JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 end
 ```

-It's probably easier to generate polygons using Julia code than it is to generate paths.
-But, no curves.
-If you need arcs and Bezier curves, stick to paths.
+You might find it easier to generate polygons using Julia code than to generate paths.
+But, of course, there are no curves.
+If you need arcs and Bézier curves, stick to paths.

 The `poly()` function simply builds a path with straight lines, and then does the `:fill` or `:stroke` action, depending on which you provide.

+There are some Luxor functions that let you modify the points in a polygon in various ways:

+- `polymove!(pgon, pt1, pt2)`

+move all points by `pt1` -> `pt2`

+- `polyreflect!(pgon, pt1, pt2)`

+reflect all points in line between `pt1` and `pt2`

+- `polyrotate!(pgon, θ)`

+rotate all points by `θ`

+- `polyscale!(pgon, s)`

+scale all points by `s`